 Look for a robust suspension system for comfort on the uphill | Credit: Switchback Travel

 In the end, it’s important to identify your priorities and understand that there will be trade-offs with any pack you choose.
 A good place to start: Are you more focused on the uphill or downhill?
-For instance, the Gregory Targhee is one of the most comfortable packs on our list, but some will find that its heavy-duty suspension is too restrictive for aggressive skiing.
-On the other hand, many of the lightweight options above (like the Black Diamond Cirque 45) sacrifice support to shave weight, which can make skinning and bootpacking rather arduous.
-And interestingly, most manufacturers offer larger-capacity packs with the same suspension as their smaller counterparts, so don’t necessarily expect to find increased support as you size up.
+For instance, the Ortovox Haute Route is one of the most comfortable packs on our list, but some will find that its suspension is bulkier for aggressive skiing.
+On the other hand, many of the lightweight options above (like the Black Diamond Cirque 50) sacrifice support to shave weight, which can make skinning and bootpacking a bit less comfortable if you’re not used to strategically packing your gear.
+Iinterestingly, most manufacturers offer larger-capacity packs with the same suspension as their smaller counterparts, so don’t necessarily expect to find increased support as you size up.

 Backcountry skiing (ski backpack side profile)